harcokuppens/xenomai3_rpi_gpio/install/installation_of_xenomai_3.0.8_on_mainline_kernel_branch_v4.14.110_from_kernel.org__problem_linux_gpio.md

   * no network module loaded on the raspberry pi 3b+ boardHowever if we use the on raspberry 3b board the network works!
 So probably because  device tree description not right for 3b+ (yet).
   * gpio pins not working (same for 3b+ as 3b boards)

-    - in /dev/rtdm  the gpio pins are numbered from  970 to 1023
+    - in /dev/rtdm  the gpio pins are numbered from 1994 to 2047 but should be from 0 to 53

     - also wiringpi gpio examples don't work
          * blink program doesn't work